cincheo/jsweet/doc/jsweet-language-specifications.md

 assert typeof(n3) == "number";
 ```

-Since JSweet version 1.1.0, the `instanceof` operator is also allowed on interfaces, because JSweet keeps track of all the implemented interfaces for all objects.
-This interface tracking is ensure through an additional hidden property in the objects called `__interfaces` and containing the names of all the interfaces implemented by the objects (either directly of through its class inheritance tree determined at compile time).
-So, in case the type argument of the instanceof operator is an interface, JSweet simply checks out if the object’s `__interfaces` field exists and contains the given interface.
+From JSweet version 1.1.0, the `instanceof` operator is also allowed on interfaces, because JSweet keeps track of all the implemented interfaces for all objects.
+This interface tracking is ensure through an additional hidden property in the objects called `__interfaces` and containing the names of all the interfaces implemented by the objects (either directly or through its class inheritance tree determined at compile time).
+So, in case the type argument of the `instanceof` operator is an interface, JSweet simply checks out if the object’s `__interfaces` field exists and contains the given interface.
 For example, this code is fully valid in JSweet when `Point` is an interface:

 ``` java
 Point p1 = new Point() {{ x=1; y=1; }};